guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 ## Compare runs

-Each time you train a new model, you'll want to compare it to previous runs.
+Each time you train a new model, you'll want to compare the results to those of previous runs.
 Guild's [](cmd:compare) command can be used to quickly sort and compare training accuracies and loss.

 Compare your runs by running: